gingraslab/pep2gene/README.md

 **_-fdr_**

 The FDR is used for parsing high-quality peptides from MSPLIT results, both DDA and DIA.
 It is ignored when parsing TPP results.

 **_-file_**

-pepXML files from TPP are supported, as are DDA and DIA output files from MSPLIT.
+pepXML files from TPP are supported, as are DDA and DIA output files from MSPLIT, as well as DIA files from OpenSwath.

-**_-inferenzyme_**

-pep2gene can infer the enzyme used to digest the sample, rather that requiring it to be input as an argument.
-However, currently the enzyme name can only be parsed from pepXML files that contain the `sample_enzyme` field:

-> <sample_enzyme name="trypsin">

-The name of the enzyme must match one of the names listed above.
+**_-ignoredecoys_**

+Ignore decoy peptides.
+Currently only implemented for OpenSWATH results.

 **_-ignoreinvalid_**